MileHacker Logo

 Mobility Infrastructure

 The historic center features very steep, narrow, and uneven cobblestone streets, alongside numerous staircases.
-Wheelchair access is extremely difficult or impossible in many areas.
+Wheelchair access is extremely difficult or impossible in a lot of areas.

 Street Conditions